 (1) Shares outstanding of 12,176 million is used for all periods since shares have been issued only for capitalization of profits.

-(2) Ratios are annualized.
-(3) Averages are determined as the average of period-beginning and period-ending balances.
+$(3) \ \ \text{Averages are determined as the average of period-beginning and period-ending balances}.$

 (4) The funding costs differs from previously reported due to a methodoloy change in the denominator, which no longer includes the following accounts: acceptances outstanding, reserves for property and casualty claims, reserve for unearned premiums, reinsurance payable and other liabilities.

 (5) Cost of risk: Annualized provision for loan losses / Total loans.

-(6) Total income includes not interest income, fee income, net gain on foreign exchange transactions, result on exchange difference and net gain on derivatives.
-Operating expenses includes Salaries and social benefits, administrative, general and tay express and depreciation and amortization.
+(6) Total income includes net interest income, fee income, net gain on foreign exchange transactions, result on exchange difference and net gain on derivatives.
+Operating expenses includes Salaries and social benefits, administrative, general and tax expenses and depreciation and amortization.

-and tax expenses and depreciation and amortization.